MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/ndis-status-wdi-indication-bss-entry-list.md

 # NDIS_STATUS_WDI_INDICATION_BSS_ENTRY_LIST (dot11wificxintf.h)

-Miniport drivers use NDIS_STATUS_WDI_INDICATION_BSS_ENTRY_LIST to inform the host about updates to the BSS entries.
+WiFiCx drivers use NDIS_STATUS_WDI_INDICATION_BSS_ENTRY_LIST to inform the host about updates to the BSS entries.
 This is an unsolicited indication and can be sent at any time.

 | Object |
 |--------|